DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 ### Reliquary
 <span class="citation"><em>This scene takes place in Appendix B: Area 35.</em></span>

-This room is largely as described in <span class="citation">Reliquary (p.
+This room is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/appendix-b-death-house#35Reliquary">Reliquary</a> (p.
 219)</span>.
 When the players enter this room, read:

 <div class="description">
 <p>The dusty stone steps descend past a landing and around a bend until they end at a cold, rectangular chamber.
 A thin, wafting mist clings to the ground, and the wooden cross beams that support the ceiling groan beneath the weight of the house and underground complex above. </p>